ManasiPat/Retrieval-and-Augmentation-of-Domain-Knowledge-for-Text-to-SQL-Semantic-Parsing/README.md

 Run gemini_SQL_gen.py file to get the results using Gemini 1.5 Flash.

 For getting the results using a particular method, select the method from the list of methods commented after the method variable is defined in the file.
-Provide the appropriate paths and the OpenAI api key to run the code.
+Provide the appropriate paths and the API keys to run the code.

 The files required for running the code are provided.
 Files Provided: